zerok/remark-lint-heading-length/README.md

 # remark-lint-heading-length

-This rule for [remark-lint][] enforces that heading have a certain number of words.
-By default, heading must have at least 2 words and at most 10.
+This rule for [remark-lint][] enforces that headings have a certain number of words.
+By default, headings must have at least 2 words and at most 10.
 You can configure this length like this:

 ```